Whitmore High School

 Whitmore High School is a state secondary school in the London Borough of Harrow.
 The school's students are mostly drawn from the wider Harrow area.
 In March 2015, the school was judged "Outstanding" by Ofsted for the second time.
+The current headteacher of the school is Mr James Rebbitt.

+It is the only school that is not an academy in the London Borough of Harrow.

 History

 Whitmore High School was created in September 1974 when the London Borough of Harrow adopted a comprehensive system of education.
 It was formerly two schools on one site, Lascelles Boys' Secondary School and Lascelles Girls' Secondary School.

 Whitmore is now an established community comprehensive school with a sixth form and is a specialist Science College.
 In September 2010 the school moved to a new building.

 Whitmore High School's last two Ofsted inspections, one in 2007 and the latest in 2015, have both judged the school as "Outstanding".

 Sixth Form

-Whitmore opened its sixth form in 2005 as part of the borough's "collegiate" post-16 offer.
+Whitmore opened its sixth form in 2006 as part of the borough's "collegiate" post-16 offer.
 Along with the rest of the school, Whitmore's sixth form was judged as "Outstanding" by Ofsted in 2015.

 The construction of a new sixth form block began in late 2013, and the finished building opened in 2015, consisting of six classrooms and a new sixth form common room and study area.